nandoMattos/pokemonCreatorApi/README.md

 ## API Documentation:

 With PokemonCreator, you can manage your Pokemons inserting their name, weight and types.
-You can add acctually existent ones or create your owns.
+You can add acctually existent ones or create your owns. <br/>
+OBS: A pokemon can have a max of 2 types

 ### Ruotes:

 ### `POST /pokemons` <br/>
-requires a body:
+requires a body in the format:
 ```js
 {
   name: "Bulbasaur"